Table of contents

 Try and set a budget for these home setup items and stick to it!
 It’s easy to get carried away and order lots of things that you don’t actually need.

 A strict budget helps you stay on track and can help lower the overall cost of your move.
+If you’re inspired, you can even plan for a budget lifestyle in NYC with this guide.

 Try to negotiate a 1- or 2-week overlap with old place and new place